floshin/dhamma/brahman.md

 Saguna Brahma is "God".
 Nirguna Brahma is "Gottheit" (Meister Eckhart).

+Vinoba:
+> "There is a cot of *nirguna* on which there is a bed of *saguna*, on which there is an idol with form.
+Such is the nature of Reality along with the cosmos."

+> The world is pervaded by Brahman.
+The world is *sphurti* of Brahman.
+The word "Sphurti" suggests energy and movement and thus the world is energy incarnate endowed with a capacity for constant change.
+There is no status quo in the world.
+Like the Buddhists, Vinoba also holds that the world is changing every moment and takes diverse novel forms.
+Due to its ability to change, there is newness, freshness and eternal continuity in the world.

+> This sphurti or urge is not something external to the *Brahman*, it is the same as sentient *Brahman* developing the form of sentience, Consciousness, self-consciousness and manifests itself in the human world, the social world.

+> If the Brahman and the world are to be coherent in growth, if the manifestations of *Brahman* are ever to grow then there cannot be a place for violence.
+Non-violence will automatically be an inherent constituent, a formative part of this.
+No less, it should be the nature of life or *Jivan*.

 ---

 > Ishavasyam Idam Sarvam - The Universe is full of God (Isha).